spellbook-technology/react-interview/README.md

 The web application that you will need to build should take less than 2 hours to build without additional research and learning time.

 You will be building the beginnings of an e-commerce web app.
 We have provided you with a fully functioning backend.
+More information about the API is listed below.
 The API is hosted at [Render](https://render.com) on a free plan and may be inactive.
 Wake it up by sending an initial HTTP request.
 After ~30 seconds, the service should become active and start to function normally.

 ## Objectives